Medi-Weightloss Clinics® Help your clients while building a successful business in a recession-proof industry. Minimum Cash Required: $200,000.

 - Fitness Franchise Industry Report 2011 - Franchise Information (3)

 - Fitness Franchise Industry Report 2011 - Industry Trends (2)

 - Fitness Franchise Industry Report 2011 - Intro & Overview (1)

 - Fitness Club Franchises

-The market for fitness and weight loss businesses is only growing larger as Americans themselves get bigger.
+The market for fitness and weight loss businesses is only growing larger as it strives to help Americans get smaller.

-- Most of the franchises that cater to this market are either fitness facilities, often with a special niche, or diet centers that provide nutritional counseling along with meals and other products.
-There is also some cross-over between the two –some fitness centers offer nutritional counseling, food products and supplements.
+2. Most of the franchises that cater to this market are either fitness facilities, often with a special niche, or diet centers that provide nutritional counseling along with meals and other products.
+There is some cross-over between the two.